csakip/MapMancer/README.md

 You can use it in two ways:

 - Online - Navigate to https://csakip.github.io/MapMancer
-- Installed - Use the installer provided for your operating system in the latest release at https://github.com/csakip/MapMancer/releases/latest
+- Installed - Use the installer provided for your operating system in the [latest release](https://github.com/csakip/MapMancer/releases/latest).
 The installed app can save files to your local system more easily, but otherwise they are identical.

 ---